 The biggest mistake I see people make with their personal branding efforts is a lack of strategy.

 Most people start out haphazardly: they create a LinkedIn profile, write a blog post or, perhaps, send out a few Tweets.

-While doing this may seem like you’re making progress, in reality it’s usually a waste of time; without a structure and strategic focus, these activities lack power.
+While doing this may seem like progress, in reality it’s usually a waste of time.
+Without a structure and a strategic focus, these activities lack power.

 Invisibility is a fate much worse than failure.